jsoverson/believable/README.md

 ## Contributions

 If you have ideas on other data to include, feel free to submit a PR.
-There is a low barrier to entry for contributions; as long as you don't include massive dependencies or compromise determism then have at it.
+There is a low barrier to entry for contributions; as long as you don't include massive dependencies or compromise determinism then have at it.